destinyae/graphviz-treevisualize-weka-package/README.md

 to generate the tree.

 By default, the plugin expects the `dot` executable to be available on the system path.
-If that should not be the case, you can specify the correct location in the `GraphVizTreeVisualization.props` properties file.
+If that is not the case, you can specify the correct location in the `GraphVizTreeVisualization.props` properties file.

 Simply create the following file: